 This post may contain affiliate links.
-Please read our privacy policy.
+Please read our disclosure policy.

 Best Marinade for Grilled Chicken

-This is a vibrant mixture of lemon, garlic, shallots, and of course Dijon mustard.
-Truly when you start any marinade with garlic and lemons it’s hard to go wrong.
+This is a vibrant mixture of lemon, garlic, shallots, and of course, Dijon mustard.
+Truly when you start any marinade with garlic and lemons, it’s hard to go wrong.
 The mustard helps emulsify the marinade, making it thicker so it really clings to the food.
 It will last for several days in the fridge, and if you are visiting a friend, a pretty jar of this makes a wonderful gift (especially if you then use it to make dinner).

 How to Make Lemon Garlic Marinade

-Put the shallots, garlic, lemon zest, mustard, and salt and pepper in a bowl or a jar with a lid.
+- Combine the flavoring ingredients: Put the shallots, garlic, lemon zest, mustard, and salt and pepper in a bowl or a jar with a lid.

-Add the lemon juice and the olive oil, and whisk or shake to combine well.
+- Add the liquids: Add the lemon juice and the olive oil, and whisk or shake to combine well.

-Adjust seasonings as needed and use as desired.
+- Season and serve: Adjust seasonings as needed and use as desired.

-This is also a great salad dressing, especially if you substitute half the lemon juice with rice vinegar.
-If you do use it as a salad dressing you’ll want to diulute it with another few glugs of olive oil, and it’s pretty potent.
-And it takes well to all kinds of add-ins, like fresh basil, or green onions or scallions subbed in for all or part of the shallots.
+- This is also a great salad dressing, especially if you substitute half the lemon juice with rice vinegar.
+If you do use it as a salad dressing, you’ll want to dilute it with another few glugs of olive oil, and it’s pretty potent.

-- Ginger, Lime and Mint Marinade
+- Ginger, Lime, and Mint Marinade

 - Indian Curry Yogurt Marinade